aral/ar.al-site/content/2019/03/14/introducing-indie-web-server-video/index.md

 pm2 start web-server -- --global
 {{</highlight>}}

 That’s it!
-Now you have a production web server that will be restarted if it crashes and will be revived on server restarts.
+You now have a production web server that restarts should it crash and is automatically launched on server restarts.
+It has never been this easy to run your own secure personal web server.
+Enjoy and please do let me know you get on with it.

+For full details of the command-line syntax (and the API), please [see the documentation](https://source.ind.ie/hypha/tools/web-server/blob/master/README.md).